 The competition in the single-serve coffee segment is intensifying with many companies interested in grabbing a share of the growing market.

-Starbucks entered this segment with the launch of its coffee maker Verismo.
+Starbucks and the retail giant WalMart have entered this segment with the launch of their respective coffee and beverage makers.
 This development has been posing a huge threat for GMCR.
-Moreover, retail giant WalMart introduced the Esio Beverage System, a more reasonable line of brewers at its stores in 2012.

 Highly fluctuating coffee prices

 Coffee prices are dependent on various factors including weather, economic and political issues in coffee-producing nations.
 For the past one year, coffee prices have exhibited volatility.
 Increasing coffee prices could have an adverse impact on the GMCR's margins since coffee is its key raw material.
 We believe that in the coming years due to inflationary pressures and volatile prices of Arabica coffee, GMCR might have to resort to increasing prices of K-Cup Portion Packs.